 The ultimate proof of a failing list isn't a low open rate; it's the brutal reality of the sales funnel math.
 Even with decent opens, a low-quality list will cause the entire funnel to crumble right before your eyes.
 The average cold email campaign yields a global conversion rate of just 0.7%.
 Ouch.

 By tracking these revenue-centric metrics, you can diagnose the precise point of failure in your outreach.
-Tiny improvements at each stage—a slightly better reply rate here, a clearer value prop that books more meetings there—compound to create a massive impact on your final conversion number.
+Tiny improvements at each stage—a cleaner email discovery workflow here, a slightly better reply rate there, a clearer value prop that books more meetings—compound to create a massive impact on your final conversion number.

 It’s about optimizing for real business outcomes, not just email opens.